nxctophile/nxctophile/README.md

 ###  About me

-- 😼 MERN and Next.js Expert.
+- 😼 MERN, Next.js and SvelteKit Expert.
 - 🌷 Currently learning Data Structures and Algorithms in Java.
 - 🎓 Pursuing BCA (II Year) from LNCT University, Bhopal.
 - 📧 You can ask me anything [here](mailto:nxctophile@gmail.com).